CaaioSB/ioasys-books/README.md

   - [x] Fixed on iOS Safari.
   - [x] Fixed on MacOS Google Chrome.
   - [x] Fixed on MacOS Safari.
+- [ ] When the "alt" text of the image is displayed, the width of the "img" element breaks the page.

 ## Found a bug?